dent-table/dent-table/docs/HOW_TO_FORK.md

 git push origin master
 ```

-Note: if you are cloning an existing `dent-table-xxx` fork (instead of make a brand-new fork),
+_Note: if you are cloning an existing `dent-table-xxx` fork (instead of make a brand-new fork),
 this step could be not necessary.
-But hey!, run it anyway, a little push doesn't hurt anyone 😉.
+But hey! run it anyway, a little push doesn't hurt anyone_ 😉.

 ## 5. Configure git environment
 Git environment configurations, like project and data upstreams (and other configurations), are stored **locally** into `.git` folder.

-So, each time we fork (or clone) the project we lost them, and we have to reconfigure.
+So, each time we fork (or clone) the project we lost them, and we have to reconfigure them.

-1. Keep repo and submodule pushes synchronized
+**1.** Keep repo and submodule pushes synchronized

 **This step is really important!** Suppose you have made commit on both main repo and data submodule.
-If you push main repo commits **before** submodule commits the repo could mess up (because main repo is now referencing to a submodule commit not yet pushed).
+If you push main repo commits **before** submodule commits the repo might get messed up (because main repo now references to a submodule commit not yet pushed).

-So, the following command configure git to always push together main repo and submodule commits.
+So, the following command configure git to always push together main repo commits and submodule commits.

 ```bash
 git config push.recurseSubmodules on-demand
 ```

-2. Track submodule master branch
+**2.** Track submodule master branch

 When git initialize the submodule (step `3.3`), puts it to a _detached HEAD_ state (i.e. submodule HEAD refers to a specific commit instead of to a tracking branch).
 So, any changes you make on master branch aren't being tracked well.